fonteeboa/vscode-theme-fonteeboa/README_EN.md

 Para a versão em português deste README, clique [aqui](README.md).

-**Fonteeboa** is a modern and stylish dark theme for **Visual Studio Code**, carefully designed to reflect my personal color preferences  with the color green.
+**Fonteeboa** is a modern and stylish dark theme for **Visual Studio Code**, carefully designed to reflect my personal color preferences and enhance readability.
 This theme is **directly linked to my brand and logo**, making it a unique and custom experience.

 It features a **vibrant and high-contrast color palette**, including shades of **neon green, cyan blue, and deep red**, ensuring a comfortable and visually pleasing experience for developers.
 Whether you're coding in **JavaScript, Python, C++, Rust, or any other language**, Fonteeboa will provide a **consistent and immersive** look across your entire development environment.